-2. Put your fingers between the front edge of the hood and the front grille.
+2. Reach in between the hood and the front grille with your fingers.
 The hood latch handle is above the "H" logo.
 Push this handle up until it releases the hood.
 Lift the hood.

 If the hood latch handle moves stiffly, or if you can open the hood without lifting the handle, the mechanism should be cleaned and lubricated.

-3. Pull the support rod out of its clip and insert the end into the hole in the hood.
+3. Pull the support rod out of its clip and insert the end into the designated hole in the hood.